Concord1/nettest/README.md

 # nettest
-A cross-platform application hosted on Netlify which displays the gyroscopic orientation of your device.
+A tool hosted on Netlify which displays the gyroscopic orientation of your device.

+# Requirements
+Windows
+IOS
+Android

 <p align="center">
 <img src="RPReplay-Final1684442567.gif"  width="30%" height="30%">